Armie Hammer: Personal life

 In May 2010, Hammer married television personality Elizabeth Chambers.
-The pair were introduced by Hammer's friend, artist Tyler Ramsey.
+Hammer's friend, artist Tyler Ramsey, introduced the pair.
 They have two children.
 On July 10, 2020, Hammer and Chambers announced their separation via Instagram.
+In June 2023, it was announced that Hammer and Chambers had reached a divorce settlement.

 In 2011, Hammer was arrested at a United States Border Patrol checkpoint in West Texas after marijuana was discovered in his car.
-El Paso's attorney declined to prosecute the case, as the amount of marijuana Hammer had would amount to a misdemeanor.
-In 2013, Hammer said the arrest "was a misunderstanding of laws and interstate laws versus state laws and apparently federal laws supersede state laws."
+El Paso's attorney declined to prosecute the case, as the amount of marijuana Hammer had would only amount to a misdemeanor.
+In 2013, Hammer said the arrest "was a misunderstanding of laws [between] interstate laws versus state laws and apparently federal laws supersede state laws".